vincer/platypus/README.md

 REST API for the Hunter Douglas Platinum Gateway.
 See [libhdplatinum](https://github.com/vincer/libhdplatinum) for more details on features supported.

 (I use REST a little liberally here.
-Note HATEOAS here.
-Also, I take some other liberties for the sake of simplicity and easier client integration.)
+No HATEOAS here.
+Also, I take some other liberties for the sake of simplicity and easier client integration.
+Depending on future client development, this may or may not change.)

 ## Routes